-Setting up a State entity from the ground up was a major undertaking.
-Though the State Auditors assisted in some minimal framework to process per diem/payroll and travel expense reimbursement, they did not actually set up the programs needed or hire staff.
+Setting up a state entity from the ground up was a major undertaking.
+Though the State Auditors assisted in some minimal framework to process per diem/payroll and travel expense reimbursements, they did not actually set up the programs needed or hire staff.
+[Ed. note: Thus, per diem and travel expense payments did not actually commence until 3-4 months after the full commission was seated.]
 Staffing needs to be considered early to help set up the following programs: Budgets and Accounting, Human Resources/Personnel, Contracts, and Procurement.
 In the future, the hiring of some staff for these programs could be done by the State Auditors for subsequent approval by the Commission when it is fully seated.
 For this iteration, the State Auditors was able to hire an individual with experience from the first Commission to help establish communications with agencies that provided support to the Commission for the respective programs listed above.
 In addition, the State Auditor can begin the recruitment of executive level positions, more specifically, the Executive Director, Assistant Executive Director, Outreach Director, and Communications Director.
 The Commission was fully seated by July 2020, but these key positions were not hired until October, November, and December of 2020.

 We had great support from other departments throughout the process, but it was very challenging in the beginning.
 When we reached out to departments the first questions were, "Who are you?" and the second question was, "Are you a State Agency?"
 It seems rather amusing now, but at the time the staff had to reference the State Constitution and Government Codes of the Commission to explain.
 Staff had to understand and explain how various State processes generally work and how this Commission, though a state entity, did not fit the normal processes.
 The nature of the Commission's work and the timeframes in which it has to complete the work does not align with how the State typically does things.
-I would say that by mid-February 2021, all the agencies we interacted with were fully aware of who we were and worked with us to find solutions or work arounds to ensure things got done for the Commission while adhering to appropriate laws, policies, and procedures.
+I would say that by mid-February 2021, all the agencies we interacted with were fully aware of who we were and worked with us to find solutions or work-arounds to ensure things got done for the Commission while adhering to appropriate laws, policies, and procedures.
 The Department of General Services was the primary agency that provided support to the Commission for HR, Contracting, and Budgeting/Accounting services from the beginning to when the last staff offboards.